 Lunch or dinner at Amisfield is degustation style and explores the season’s best local produce.
 The menu made up of multiple small courses truly offers a taste of the Central Otago region and all courses can be expertly matched with wines from the vineyard next door.
 Yes, Amisfield is also a famous winery – stop in to the cellar door to sample some of their wines before or after your meal.

-Amisfield is open 7 days with lunch service starting at 11:30 am and dinner from 6:30 pm.
-Prices for dinner start at $150 for a 5-course menu (with snacks) and $195 for a 7-course option.
+Amisfield is open Wednesday to Sunday with lunch service starting at 12 pm and dinner from 6 pm.
+Prices for a multi-course dinner spread are $270 NZD per person.
 Sure the prices here are expensive but I promise it’s worth it for this Michelin-worthy dining experience.

 Amisfield Restaurant and Winery is located in Lake Hayes – a 15-20 minute drive from the center of Queenstown.